The German Guidelines for Diagnosis and Treatment of Gender Incongruence and Gender Dysphoria of Childhood and Adolescence

 3. The Evolution of German Guidance to Care of Children and Adolescents

 Like in other Western countries, the care for gender incongruent/gender dysphoric children and adolescents in the 21st century was largely informed by innovations in the care for gender-dysphoric mature adults in the 20th century.
 Germany occupies a special place in the history of adult gender medicine.
-In the 20th century, it was the German sexologist and founder of the Institute for Sexual Science in Berlin, Magnus Hirschfeld, who coined the term “transsexual” and oversaw the first “gender-affirming” procedures in the 1920’s-1930s.
-Later, Hershfield mentored his younger German colleague Harry Benjamin, who later immigrated to the United States, and became known as the founder of the field of gender medicine in the U.S. and worldwide in the 1950’s.
+In the 20th century, it was the German sexologist and founder of the Institute for Sexual Science in Berlin, Magnus Hirschfeld, who coined the term “transsexual” and oversaw the first “gender-affirming” procedures in the 1920s-1930s.
+Later, Hershfield mentored his younger German colleague Harry Benjamin, who later immigrated to the United States, and became known as the founder of the field of gender medicine in the U.S. and worldwide in the 1950s.
 Benjamin’s research led to the formation of WPATH, which, from its inception until 2006, carried Benjamin’s name.

 Not only was Germany instrumental to initiating the practice of gender transitions, but it has been the worldwide leader in promoting the "depathologizing" approach to gender incongruence in adults.
 In 2015, the German Medical Association proposed new transgender guidelines during the World Medical Association (WMA), which asserted that “everyone has the right to determine one’s own gender,” that “gender incongruence is not in itself a mental disorder,” and recommended that “every effort be made to make individualised, multi-professional, interdisciplinary and affordable transgender healthcare (including speech therapy, hormonal treatment, surgical interventions and mental healthcare) available to all people who experience gender incongruence in order to reduce or to prevent pronounced gender dysphoria.”
 The WMA accepted the German proposal and adopted the guideline, with many medical associations worldwide (including the American Medical Association, who is a member of WMA) embracing it.

 In contrast to the adult 2015 German guidelines, the original German treatment guidelines for children and adolescents, written in 1999 and updated in 2013, retained a cautious approach to medicalizing gender-dysphoric youth.
 The guidelines required youth to undergo psychotherapy for at least 1 year prior to commencing medical interventions to rule out the possibility of transient distress due to emerging sexuality or any other developmental struggles.
-For youth whose desired to transition persisted, an additional 1-year “real-life test” was required.
+For youth whose desire to transition persisted, an additional 1-year “real-life test” was required.
 Puberty blockers are allowed at Tanner stage 2, while the minimum age of cross-sex hormones is set at 16—but both treatments are only provided to those who were expected to continue to suffer from “life-long transsexualism.”

 The 2013 guidelines recognized the significant uncertainty regarding the medicalization of gender-dysphoric minors.
 In addition to discussing the complexities of adolescent development, the 2013 guideline acknowledged that endocrine interventions in general, and puberty blockers in particular, could alter the natural psychosocial development, with a particular effect on gay youth.